 Behavior with other animals:

-She knows a few basics but is pretty green.
+She knows some commands and is very smart.
 Elora is a very smart little lady, sharp and alert.
 We believe she will be a fast learner and enjoy training.
-Note that she keeps her kennel clean and hasn't had potty accidents when out in a playroom.
+Note that she keeps her kennel clean and doesn't have any accidents when out in a playroom.

-Elora's happy spirit, positive energy and optimism are so inspiring.
-This dog was able to turn the page of a long, sad book and start a new chapter full of hope and confidence.
-As they say, "today is a great day to have a great day".
-Lolo couldn't agree more!
+Elora's happy spirit, positive energy, and optimism are so inspiring.
+This dog was able to turn the page of a very sad book and start a new chapter full of hope and confidence.
+As they say, "today is a great day to have a great day" and Lolo couldn't agree more!

 Even if you can’t adopt this sweetheart, you can still help by donating for their care.